Skip to Main Content

 The State University System of Florida requires students who enter a state university before completing sixty (60) semester hours or ninety (90) quarter hours to earn a minimum of nine (9) semester hours in one or more summer terms at a Florida state university before graduation.

-Student-Athlete Advisory Committee
+Student-Athlete Advisory Committee (SAAC)

 Student-athletes have a voice through SAAC at the campus, conference, and national level.
 Each committee is made up of student-athletes assembled to provide insight on the student-athlete experience and offer input on the rules, regulations and policies that affect student-athletes’ lives on campus.
-UNF requires that each team have two members designated as its SAAC representatives for meeting and voting purposes, but also encourages broader participation.
+UNF requires that each team have two members designated as its SAAC representatives for meeting and voting purposes.
 SAAC holds monthly meetings and is responsible for suggesting programming for the entire student-athlete population as well as coordinating department-wide community service and fundraising events.
 Two representatives from SAAC will also be required to attend two ASUN Conference SAAC meetings during the year (Winter and Summer meeting).
 SAAC also offers opportunities for student-athletes to take a leadership role within the department through its executive board.

 Functions of the SAAC include: